All Wales Section 12(2) Process and Criteria

 vii) A copy of the most recent Disclosure and Barring Scheme (DBS) certificate is required from Applicants who work through a Locum Employment Agency or who are independent practitioners.

-The DBS certificate must include checks against the DBS Children’s Barred List information and the DBS Adults’ Barred List information.
+The enhanced DBS certificate must include checks against the DBS Children’s Barred List information and the DBS Adults’ Barred List information.

 Criteria A (New Applications)